ineedbots/iw5_bot_warfare/README.md

   - ...
 And pretty much everything you expect a Combat Training bot to have

 ## Installation
-0. Make sure that [PlutoniumIW5](https://forum.plutonium.pw/topic/8262/how-to-install-plutonium-iw5) is installed, updated and working properly.
+0. Make sure that [PlutoniumIW5](https://plutonium.pw/docs/install/#iw5) is installed, updated and working properly.
     - Download the [latest release](https://github.com/ineedbots/piw5_bot_warfare/releases) of Bot Warfare.
-1. Locate your IW4x install folder.
-2. Move the files/folders found in 'Move files to root of IW4x folder' from the Bot Warfare release archive you downloaded into the root of your IW4x install folder.
+1. Extract all the files from the Bot Warfare release archive you downloaded to anywhere on your computer.
-    - The folder/file structure should follow as '.IW4x game folder\mods\bots\z_svr_bots.iwd'.
+2. Run the 'install.bat'.
+This copies the mod to your PlutoniumIW5 mods folder.
 3. The mod is now installed, now run your game.
-    - If you are a dedicated server, you will need to set the DVAR 'fs_game' to 'mods/bots'
+    - You will need to set the DVAR `fs_game` to `mods/bots`.
+You can do this by entering `set fs_game mods/bots` into the console.
+You can open the console using the tilde (~) key.
-    - If you are not a dedicated server, open the 'Mods' option from the main menu of the game and select 'bots' and then 'Launch'.
 4. The mod should be loaded!
 Now go start a map and play!

 ## Documentation

 ### Menu Usage
-- You can open the menu by pressing the Action Slot 2 key (default '5').
+- You can open the menu by pressing the Action Slot 1 key (default 'N', nightvision key).

 - You can navigate the options by pressing your movement keys (default WASD), and you can select options by pressing your jump key (default SPACE).